Construction industry guide 45 min - Instant certificate

 Can I complete this training online or do I need classroom attendance?

 Our Asbestos Awareness Course is 100% online.
 You can complete it from home, on site during breaks, or anywhere with internet access.
-This makes it convenient for facility managers and building managers with variable schedules.
+This makes it convenient for construction workers with variable schedules.
 Your certificate is generated instantly upon passing the assessment.

 How long is the Asbestos Awareness Certificate valid?